Developing The ‘Optimal’ Recruiter Relationship

 - Do not misrepresent or falsify your experience or education on your resume.
 It will eventually come out in the wash.

 - Be true regarding your motivations for making a move.
-If money is #1, then money is #1.
+If money is #1, then the money is #1.
 The recruiter needs to know where your head is or they can’t represent your best interests.

 - Don’t try to sugarcoat a termination because you are ashamed or embarrassed.